The Break

 04The Hats

 Hi-hats fill the space between kick and snare.
 At 170bpm, 16th-note hats are fast.
 That’s the point.
-They give the beat its energy.

 Straight 16ths